Planning Performance Metrics

 How is the data calculated?

-The data for this metric comes from the City's permitting system, Development Database, and includes all application types submitted in 2023, excluding applications where the City of Malibu is the applicant and applications withdrawn by an applicant prior to a Planning decision being issued.
-The percentage is calculated by taking the total number of applications which have exceeded 30 days from the date the application submitted by the number of responses provided within 30 days.
+The data for this metric comes from the City's permitting system, Development Database, and includes all application types submitted in 2024, excluding applications where the City of Malibu is the applicant and applications withdrawn by an applicant prior to a Planning decision being issued.
+The percentage is calculated by taking the total number of applications that have exceeded 30 days from the date the application was submitted by the number of responses provided within 30 days.
 The response may be in the form of an incomplete or complete application determination, or the issuance of a decision.

 1. Metric 6